Healing the pain, transforming the fear

 As a medical doctor and former humanitarian, I have a deeply rooted, I would say "essential" desire to be of help.
 During my research on the afterlife, I soon realised that what I was leaning could be of great help to the bereaved an the dying, and I embarked into what was, personally, a monumental job.
 I invested over 2,000 hours of work in producing the 23 video modules and accompanying workbook of my Love Knows No Death method.
 And I donated it to the Forever Family Foundation.
 I did not make a penny from my work, and the Foundation, as a not-for-profit organisation, uses the revenue from the sales of the modestly-priced manual for its charitable operations.
 I am happy that my work has been helping thousands of people around the world - that pretty much satisfies my essential desire.

 Yet, over the years, quite a few people have approached me asking if I would be available to provide one-to-one counseling.
 Many of these were bereaved people who were seeking for grief recovery advice.
 Others wanted validation of paranormal experiences they had, particularity concerning after-death communication.
 One person had what he thought was a pathological fear of death.
-I have gladly provided feedback and advice, either through email or via Skype communications.
-Through these exchanges, I feel I was able to make a positive contribution, and I have learned a lot myself.
+I have gladly provided feedback and advice to several dozens people through - sometimes intensive - exchanges of emails.
+As a result, I feel I was able to make a positive contribution, and I have learned a lot myself.

 Just as every person is different, every loss is different and we cannot and should not expect grief recovery to follow a set path, the same for everybody.
 I can help you figure your own, personal path.
 I can help you understand and accept that, just like the love you feel, the pain from a major loss will never entirely disappear.
 However, by redefining the relationship with a loved one who is no longer physically present but has not ceased to exist, that love can be celebrated and that pain can be healed to a great extent.